aplteam/Tester2/docs/Tester2-Reference.md

 * Run all tests that do not require a user (batch tests), typically as part of some automated process

-  Most importantly this returns a Boolean that either indicates 100% success with a 1, or that at least one test cases failed, indicated by a 0.
+  Most importantly this returns a Boolean that either indicates 100% success with a 1, or that at least one test case failed, indicated by a 0.

 `Tester2` can establish helpers in the namespace that host your test cases covering these two scenarios.